fabiomattei/uddocs/_docs/query.md

 * getparameter: the name of the get parameter the value is taken from
 * postparemeter: the name of the post parameter the value is taken from
 * sessionparameter: the name of the session paramenter the value is taken from

+# Debug

+Sometimes we need help to fix queries.

+{% highlight json %}
+"query": {
+  "sql": "select id, typeid, name, description FROM mytable WHERE parentid = :parentid;", "parameters":[
+    { "type":"long", "placeholder": ":parentid", "getparameter": "parentId" }
+  ],
+  "debug":"on"
+}
+{% endhighlight %}

+The debug parameter print on the page the query interpolated with all paramenters and shows the output of the command [PDOStatement::debugDumpParams](https://www.php.net/manual/en/pdostatement.debugdumpparams.php).